 The common vocabulary-based questions asked in the English Section are Synonyms, Antonyms, Idioms, Foreign language words, and Spell Check.

-Know meanings to common words: There are many words that we use on a regular basis but not quite sure of their meanings.
-It is best to brush up on these ‘familiar’ words so that you can determine the correct answer among options which are very closer in their meanings.
+Know the meanings of common words: There are many words that we use on a regular basis but not quite sure of their meanings.
+It is best to brush up on these ‘familiar’ words so that you can determine the correct answer among options that are very close in their meanings.

-Spellings are crucial: One of the important elements of good vocabulary is a good grasp on spellings.
+Spellings are crucial: One of the important elements of a good vocabulary is a good grasp of spellings.
 Next time you spend time learning the meanings of new words, pay some attention to the spelling of each word.
-Exams with spelling check type questions tend to provide options with very similar alterations in terms of spelling.
+Exams with spelling check type questions tends to provide options with very similar alterations in terms of spelling.
 Only a cursory idea of the spelling may land you in trouble in case of such questions.

-In comprehension section, aspirants will be questioned on their perceptive of passage, central theme, meanings of words and many more.
+Incomprehension section, aspirants will be questioned on their perception of passage, central theme, meanings of words, and many more.